deepaksmallcase/test-release-please/DEPLOYMENT.md

-# 🚀 Deployment Process
+# 🚀 Deployment Process (Testing Setup)

-This document outlines the deployment process for different environments in the React Webpack Demo application.
+This document outlines the deployment process for different environments in the React Webpack Demo application. **This is a testing setup** - actual deployment commands are simulated for demonstration purposes.

 ## 📋 Environment Overview